The Association of Former Students: Programs and services

 The Association offers many programs for Texas A&M alumni, including career services, Aggie football game day festivities, and the 'Traveling Aggies,' a travel program that allows alumni to travel to various destinations around the world.
 The association publishes Class Newsletters and sponsors Class Reunions and Constituent Network events.
 Most classes meet every five years, although a single reunion is held each year for the Sul Ross Group, all classes which graduated 55 or more years ago.
 The Association assists in coordination with over 250 local A&M club chapters.
 The Association maintains the database of A&M former students, which is accessible free of charge online after an account has been created.

-The Clayton W. Williams, Jr. Alumni Center provides a welcoming and engaging environment to prospective students, current students, former students, and friends of the Aggie Network.
+The Clayton W. Williams, Jr. Alumni Center provides for prospective students, current students, former students, and friends of the Aggie Network.
 The events that the Association sponsors, and often hosts, include: Aggie Ring Day, Association activities during bowl games, Board and Leadership Council meetings, Class Reunions, Coach's Nights, Distinguished Alumni Gala, Endowed Century Club lunch, game day activities, Gig ’em Week GatheRing, Outstanding International Alumnus Award Dinner, Ring Remembrance ceremonies, The Next Tradition, Aggie Greek Weekend, and Traveling Aggies Reunions.

 All active donors of The Association of Former Students receive the Texas Aggie magazine, which is published 6 times per year.
 As of 2007, it has a circulation of 60,000 per year.
 The Texas Aggie provides an in-depth look at Texas A&M and the lives of those affiliated with it through feature stories and campus updates.

 In an effort to capture the history of Texas A&M, the Association has also videotaped numerous former students sharing their experiences with each other as well as with students.
 Additional recordings of oral histories are incorporated into the 2008 enhancements to the Clayton W. Williams, Jr. Alumni Center.